testable/node-script-utils/README.md

 });

 if (fireNow) {
     // trigger the event when smoke testing or run locally for testing events.emit('my-event', 'MSFT');
+    events.finish()
 }
 ```